 Dr. Christopher has published over 100 peer-reviewed papers in various journals.
 He has more than 200 conference presentations and publications.

-In 2011, The American Geophysical Union Published Dr. Christopher's book titled : Navigating Graduate School and Beyond : A Career Guide for Graduate Students and a Must Read for every Advisor.
+In 2011, The American Geophysical Union Published Dr. Christopher's book titled : Navigating Graduate School and Beyond : A Career Guide for Graduate Students and a Must Read for every Advisor. (read more).
+He is currently working on his second book which is for early career professionals in academia.

 TEACHING ACTIVITIES (Click here)